MaximeLionel/csapp/4_5 Pipelined Y86-64 Implementations.md

 ## Avoiding Data Hazards by Forwarding (转发)
 * Rather than stalling until the write has completed, it can simply pass the value that is about to be written to pipeline register E as the source operand.
+* **Data forwarding** - passing a result value directly from one pipeline stage to an earlier one (or simply forwarding, and sometimes bypassing).
+* Data forwarding requires adding additional data connections and control logic to the basic hardware structure.

 ### Example 1 - Pipelined execution of prog2 using forwarding
 ![[Pasted image 20240927154155.png|500]]